SixLabors/docs/articles/imagesharp.drawing/migratingfromsystemdrawing.md

 The drawing concepts still map cleanly. `Graphics` becomes [`DrawingCanvas`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas), `Brush` and `Pen` become ImageSharp.Drawing brushes and pens, `GraphicsPath` becomes [`PathBuilder`](xref:SixLabors.ImageSharp.Drawing.PathBuilder) or [`IPath`](xref:SixLabors.ImageSharp.Drawing.IPath), and text moves to the Fonts-powered [`DrawText(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.DrawText*) APIs.

+Treat migration as a behavior-matching exercise first.
+Keep the same image size, geometry, colors, alpha, transform order, clipping behavior, and font choice while translating the API shape.
+Once the output is equivalent, simplify the ImageSharp.Drawing code to use higher-level shapes, text layout, and image processing where they make the intent clearer.

 For core image loading, saving, pixel formats, and raw pixel access, see the ImageSharp [Migrating from System.Drawing](../imagesharp/migratingfromsystemdrawing.md) guide.
 This page focuses on drawing code.

 ## Core Type Mapping